Close

 You may find that many dental services are full and can take on no further patients.
 Try to make sure that whichever dental practice you register with isn’t too far from where you are living.

 It is recommended that you receive a dental check-up once a year in the UK.
-Unless you are specifically exempt, it is likely that you will be charged for dental treatment in the same way that other NHS patients in the UK would.
+Unless you are specifically exempt, you will likely be charged for dental treatment in the same way that other NHS patients in the UK would.

 It is important to take steps to care for yourself, particularly when you make the transition to a new country and are having to adapt to a lot of change.
 It can be easy to forget to do some of the basics!